ArmynC/ArminC-AutoExec/.github/README.md

   * If the autoexec isn't working, try to use the launch option `+exec autoexec.cfg`.

 > [!IMPORTANT]
-> The buy-binds layout in Counter-Strike 2 has changed.
-Please be aware that you should modify your in-game loadout as indicated.
+> The buy-binds layout in CS2 has changed.
+Be aware that you should modify the in-game loadout as indicated.

 ## Updating